hamedalamri900/hamedalamri900/README.md

 **Featured Projects:**
 - **Enterprise GRC Asset Management:** A practical implementation of my studies in Database Administration and IT Infrastructure.
 I designed a robust relational database to manage corporate IT assets and calculate risk scores.
 I containerized the entire system using Docker and developed Bash scripts to automate routine backups and ensure Disaster Recovery.
 - **H-Tech-Store:** A responsive web application featuring a modern Glassmorphism UI.
-Built with HTML5, CSS3, and JavaScript.
+Built with HTML5, CSS, and JavaScript.
 It implements advanced form validation using Regex, custom alerts, and utilizes browser LocalStorage for persistent inventory data management.

 **Let's Connect:**
 - **LinkedIn:** [hamedalamri900](https://www.linkedin.com/in/hamedalamri900)